-The total tuition for the MA in Christian Studies program is $20,790 (42 credit hours at $495 per credit hour).
+The total onsite tuition for the MA in Christian Studies program is $21,840 (42 credit hours at $520 per onsite credit hour).

 For a breakdown of associated fees and costs of living, view our sample budget.

-You can take up to 15 credits of courses through Distance Education while you are completing the MA in Christian Studies, but no more than 6 of those credits may be Foundational Core courses.
+You can take up to 21 credits of courses through Online Courses while you are completing the MA in Christian Studies.

 You will be awarded the MA in Christian Studies degree when you have successfully completed 42 credit hours of study, including your final project (see Additional Requirements below), with a GPA of at least 3.0 (B).